✨How to Maximize Your Health Benefits Using Acupuncture✨

 It is and always will be the cornerstone of health.
 What we eat has a direct impact on how well we feel.
 We eat for many, many reasons: nutritional, emotional, social, cultural, etc, etc. More important than anything is noticing and paying attention to how certain foods make you feel.
 And if it's hard to get clear feed back (and you have excessive fatigue, pain, headaches, or bowel irregularity), I highly recommend exploring The Elimination Diet.

 This is a big one and it often requires additional supports.
-If it were easy, no one would ever worry.
-When things feel overwhelming or unclear, call upon your besties, your people, your therapeutic professionals and of course your acupuncturist to help yourself gain some perspective and to tap back in to your personal center and inherent goodness.
+If it were easy, no one would ever worry!
+When life or a situation feels overwhelming or unclear, call upon your trusted loved ones, your therapeutic professionals and of course your Acupuncturist to help yourself gain some perspective and to tap back in to your personal center and inherent goodness.

-The Spleen's energy is benefited and supported by the consumption of lightly steamed, stir-fried or roasted veggies and soups.
+The Spleen's Energy benefits from the consumption of lightly steamed, stir-fried or roasted veggies and soups or broths.
 Warm ginger tea is also indicated to promote healthy metabolism.
 Drinking room temperature water and warm herbal teas is also very supportive to the digestive energy.

 Nourishing The Heart